EconometricInstitute/feb22012-programming-website/data/week1/3-classes-and-objects.md

 <Solution>

-The keyword private means that the variables are "hidden" inside the object, which is known as encapsulation.
+The keyword `private` means that the variables are meant for internal use within the class, which is known as encapsulation.
-Public variables, on the other hand, are exposed as public to other programmers, whereas the internals should be hidden away from other programmers and kept private.
+Using the `public` keyword to define variables, on the other hand, means these variables are exposed as public to other programmers, and can be directly accessed from other classes.
 In general, instance variables are almost always kept private, as providing access to them via methods provides more flexibility to change something at a later point in time.

 </Solution>

+---

-Can you give an example of a variable that references to an object?
-And also a variable that does not?
+Can you write a code example that defines a variable that references to an object?
+And another variable that does not reference an object?

 <Solution>

+Some example code:

 ```java
 List<Integer> myList = new ArrayList<>();